 Day 5 PM – roundup of the trip, feedback, advice for the future and farewells.

 NB This is a very flexible itinerary and logistics will be changed at short notice to suit the weather.
 The main objective is completing the Cuillin ridge traverse, so this is always our focus for the week.
-If poor weather prevents a full traverse, we will climb principal peaks and major sections of the ridge during the week.
+We may pre place bivouac equipment along the route, or if poor weather prevents a full traverse, we will climb principal peaks and major sections of the ridge during the week.

 The trip is based on the Isle of Skye.
 Reaching Skye is a long journey by any route – but it’s well worth it!